neu-se/CS4530-CS5500-Spring-2021/tutorials/week6-react.md

      - ```tsx
       <button onClick={incrementCount}>Click me!</button>
       ```
-- Run the code and tru clicking on the button.
+- Run the code and try clicking on the button.
 The count should be incremented.

 ## Lifecycle Hooks